Jankey46769/historyrandom/README.md

-The sinking of the RMS Titanic in 1912 remains one of the deadliest maritime disasters in history.
+The invention of the movable-type printing press by Johannes Gutenberg around 1440 revolutionized the spread of information in Europe.